“Healthy” whole grains: What the evidence really shows – the evidence

-The latest update includes a few modest changes in the text and the addition of several scientific references. ↩
+The latest update includes a large number modest changes in the text and the addition of many more scientific references. ↩

 A full declaration of potential conflicts of interests of individual authors or reviewers can be found on their personal pages, linked from their names. ↩